-- It’s not essential, but it’s always better to braise, or brown, raw meat before cooking it in a slow cooker.
+It’s not essential, but it’s always better to braise, or brown, raw meat before cooking it in a slow cooker.
 The low heat of a slow cooker means you can’t brown meat in it, so brown it in a pan before adding it to your slow cooker’s pot – this brings out the flavour of the meat and gives your dish an extra-deep flavour.
 If you’re using one of our Digital Slow Cookers, the hob-safe inner pots allow you to brown your meat in them before popping them straight back in the slow cooker, leaving you with less washing up at the end.

-- The liquid won’t reduce or thicken in a slow cooker, so adding flour can help to thicken it.
+The liquid won’t reduce or thicken in a slow cooker, so adding flour can help to thicken it.
 Mix the flour with water to create a paste before adding to the slow cooker to avoid clumping.

-Pick your recipe, prepare your ingredients and pop them in the pot, then switch it on and leave it to cook your food to perfection.
-And when you finish, the removable pot and lid make it easy to clean up.
+Pick your recipe, prepare your ingredients and pop them in the pot, then switch it on (LOW or HIGH) and leave it to cook your food to perfection – it’s that easy.
+And when you finish, the removable pot and lid make them easy to clean up.

-Perfect for anyone who likes a bit of spice or just for warming your belly, this chunky soup can be made vegetarian-friendly by simply swapping the chicken stock for vegetable stock.
+Perfect for anyone who likes a bit of spice, this chunky soup can be made vegetarian-friendly by simply swapping the chicken stock for vegetable stock.